-Linear porokeratosis is an unusual skin condition that can be present at birth or not develop until adult life.
-Occasionally there is a family history of linear porokeratosis or another kind of porokeratosis such as disseminated superficial actinic porokeratosis (DSAP), suggesting a genetic predisposition .
+Occasionally there is a family history of linear porokeratosis or another kind of porokeratosis, such as disseminated superficial actinic porokeratosis (DSAP), consistent with a genetic predisposition .

-Numerous grouped patches arise in linear porokeratosis, each with the characteristic ridge on its border and central furrow.
-They are arranged in one or more lines along a limb or on one side of the trunk, head and/or neck, following a dermatomal distribution (i.e. along the pathway of a sensory nerve).
+They are arranged in one or more lines along a limb or on one side of the trunk, head and neck, following a dermatomal distribution (ie, along the pathway of a sensory nerve).

-A skin cancer can develop within a linear porokeratosis patch.
-This may be either a basal or squamous cell carcinoma, and is more likely to occur in older adults .
-If a lump or sore appears within a porokeratosis lesion, arrange for it to be reviewed by your dermatologist.
-It may require a biopsy or cutting out.
+The main complication of linear porokeratosis is skin cancer, which can develop within a linear porokeratosis lesion.
+This may be either a basal cell carcinoma or squamous cell carcinoma and is more likely to occur in older adults .
+Linear porokeratosis should be monitored for malignancy.

 Treatment of linear porokeratosis